schirrel/master-degree-vue-microfrontend/README.md

-A study case for vue microservices to apply at master degree's thesis for Embrapa Gado de Corte
+A study case for vue microservices at front-end to apply at master degree's thesis for Embrapa Gado de Corte

+Must have
+- Vue JS, once it is the framework the current parts are build up with